 Turing Scheme Funding

 DMU has been awarded funding from the UK Government’s new Turing Scheme to support students going to study and work abroad.
-This has currently been confirmed for academic year 2021-22 only.
-We are awaiting confirmation about funding for future years, but expect this to be confirmed soon.
+This has currently been confirmed for academic year 2022-23 only.

 The amount of funding students are entitled to will depend on the cost of living of the country the student is working in: